Green Brick Partners (NASDAQ:GRBK) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Green Brick Partners (NASDAQ:GRBK) from a hold rating to a buy rating in a research report report published on Friday morning, Zacks.com reports.
-The brokerage currently has $30.00 price objective on the financial services provider’s stock.
+Green Brick Partners (NASDAQ:GRBK) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Friday, Zacks.com reports.
+The brokerage currently has a $28.00 price target on the financial services provider’s stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 8.32% from the stock’s previous close.

 According to Zacks, “Green Brick Partners, Inc. is involved in the land acquisition and development, entitlements, design, construction, marketing and sale of residential projects.
 It operates primarily in Dallas, Fort Worth, Texas, Atlanta and Georgia.
 Green Brick Partners, Inc., formerly known as BioFuel Energy Corp, is based in Plano, Texas. “

-Separately, B. Riley upped their price target on Green Brick Partners from $29.00 to $31.00 and gave the company a buy rating in a research report on Thursday, March 11th.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-The stock has an average rating of Buy and a consensus price target of $28.60.
+Separately, B. Riley lifted their price target on shares of Green Brick Partners from $31.00 to $35.00 and gave the stock a “buy” rating in a research report on Thursday.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average target price of $29.00.

-Green Brick Partners (NASDAQ:GRBK) last announced its quarterly earnings results on Tuesday, March 9th.
-The financial services provider reported $0.58 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.63 by ($0.05).
-The business had revenue of $254.10 million during the quarter, compared to analyst estimates of $256.20 million.
+Green Brick Partners (NASDAQ:GRBK) last posted its quarterly earnings results on Monday, May 3rd.
+The financial services provider reported $0.51 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.49 by $0.02.
 Green Brick Partners had a net margin of 10.54% and a return on equity of 17.50%.
-As a group, sell-side analysts expect that Green Brick Partners will post 2.29 EPS for the current year.
+Equities analysts expect that Green Brick Partners will post 2.29 earnings per share for the current year.

-In other Green Brick Partners news, Director Richard S. Press purchased 10,000 shares of the firm’s stock in a transaction on Thursday, March 11th.
-The stock was purchased at an average cost of $22.00 per share, for a total transaction of $220,000.00.
-Following the acquisition, the director now owns 96,281 shares in the company, valued at approximately $2,118,182.
-The acquisition was disclosed in a legal filing with the SEC, which is available through this link.
-Corporate insiders own 53.10% of the company’s stock.
+In other news, Director Richard S. Press acquired 10,000 shares of the stock in a transaction on Thursday, March 11th.
+The shares were purchased at an average cost of $22.00 per share, for a total transaction of $220,000.00.
+Following the transaction, the director now owns 96,281 shares in the company, valued at approximately $2,118,182.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Insiders own 53.10% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-New York State Teachers Retirement System grew its position in shares of Green Brick Partners by 185.7% during the 1st quarter.
-New York State Teachers Retirement System now owns 2,000 shares of the financial services provider’s stock worth $45,000 after buying an additional 1,300 shares during the period.
-SG Americas Securities LLC acquired a new stake in Green Brick Partners in the fourth quarter worth $130,000.
-Lazard Asset Management LLC grew its holdings in Green Brick Partners by 9.6% in the fourth quarter.
-Lazard Asset Management LLC now owns 7,957 shares of the financial services provider’s stock worth $182,000 after purchasing an additional 700 shares during the period.
-BCJ Capital Management LLC bought a new stake in Green Brick Partners in the fourth quarter valued at $215,000.
-Finally, Virtu Financial LLC acquired a new position in shares of Green Brick Partners during the third quarter valued at about $225,000.
-84.75% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Lazard Asset Management LLC grew its position in Green Brick Partners by 9.6% during the 4th quarter.
+Lazard Asset Management LLC now owns 7,957 shares of the financial services provider’s stock worth $182,000 after purchasing an additional 700 shares in the last quarter.
+State of New Jersey Common Pension Fund D boosted its stake in shares of Green Brick Partners by 0.7% during the 1st quarter.
+State of New Jersey Common Pension Fund D now owns 113,355 shares of the financial services provider’s stock valued at $2,571,000 after buying an additional 819 shares during the period.
+Captrust Financial Advisors boosted its stake in shares of Green Brick Partners by 6.2% during the 4th quarter.
+Captrust Financial Advisors now owns 14,686 shares of the financial services provider’s stock valued at $337,000 after buying an additional 851 shares during the period.
+Creative Planning boosted its stake in shares of Green Brick Partners by 1.5% during the 1st quarter.
+Creative Planning now owns 69,062 shares of the financial services provider’s stock valued at $1,566,000 after buying an additional 1,000 shares during the period.
+Finally, New York State Teachers Retirement System boosted its stake in shares of Green Brick Partners by 185.7% during the 1st quarter.
+New York State Teachers Retirement System now owns 2,000 shares of the financial services provider’s stock valued at $45,000 after buying an additional 1,300 shares during the period.
+Hedge funds and other institutional investors own 84.75% of the company’s stock.

 Green Brick Partners Company Profile